Rays vs. Red Sox MLB Betting Odds, Trends & Prediction

-With Aaron Civale set to oppose Nick Pivetta in Tuesday night’s Rays vs. Red Sox matchup, what’s the best bet on the board tonight from Fenway?
-First pitch is set for 7:10 p.m.
-ET.
+With Taj Bradley set to oppose Tanner Houck in Wednesday night’s pitching matchup, what’s the best bet in tonight’s Rays vs. Red Sox contest at 7:10 p.m.
+ET?

 Game Matchup & Betting Odds